 Places to See

-Exiting the cruise ship terminal in Sin Maarten, we found the broad walkway along the beach which is the Phillipsburg boardwalk.
-Along the path, you will find an expansive beach area, as well as many shops, bars, and restaurants.
+Upon exiting the cruise ship terminal in Sin Maarten, we found the Phillipsburg boardwalk, a broad walkway at the edge of the beach.
+Along the path, you will find tourist amenities, as well as many shops, bars, and restaurants.

 The Phillipsburg boardwalk is a perfect place to relax and enjoy a sunny day in the Caribbean.
 Some other stops worth your time are Frontstreet for shopping, Fort Louis for its excellent views, and Fort Amsterdam.